esheldon/fitsio/README.md

     python setup.py install --prefix=/some/path

 You will need the cfitsio library and headers installed on your system and visible.
-This man mean modifying LD_LIBRARY_PATH and C_INCLUDE_PATH to include the $PREFIX/lib and $PREFIX/include directories of your cfitsio install.
+This man mean modifying LD_LIBRARY_PATH and C_INCLUDE_PATH environment variables to include the $PREFIX/lib and $PREFIX/include directories of your cfitsio install.

 TODO
 ----